 Since terra cotta tile is a creation of natural clay, there will always be color variances from one tile to the next.
 But now, square terra cotta tiles and decorative shapes are available in 3 defined finishes – Traditional Saltillo, Manganese Saltillo, and Antique Saltillo.

-Traditional Saltillo (home to the famous 12×12 square terra cotta tile) is made up of colors that range from red, orange, to yellow.
+Traditional Saltillo (home to the famous 12×12 square terra cotta tile) is made up of colors that range from red and orange to yellow.
 Manganese Saltillo (my personal favorite) blends neutral tones ranging from chocolate and walnut brown to deep merlot terra cotta colors.
 And lastly, Antique Saltillo is a textured terra cotta tile created to have deep rust tones that are reminiscent of Italian or French reclaimed terra cotta tile.
 If you have an outdoor space that needs a non-slip surface, Antique Saltillo is your winner!

 Most of the decorative shapes and sizes from Rustico Tile and Stone fall within $0.20 – $0.40 per square foot compared to their 12×12 square terra cotta tile price.